 One EPDP Team member suggested an alternative approach: instead of doing the work upfront, if an applicant applies for single-character TLD, they pay for an analysis as part of the application process that identifies security and stability risks, string similarity concerns, etc.

 The EPDP Team may be able to answer the first part of the charter question – identifying the Han script and Chinese, Japanese, and Korean languages which are appropriate for single character TLDs.
 The EPDP Team may not be in position to answer the second part of the charter question.

+The EPDP Team affirms the SubPro recommendation that single character TLDs are allowed for ideographic scripts.
+The implementation is the specific languages listed on the slides (Han script; Chinese, Japanese, and Korean languages).

+The EPDP Team provided support for outsourcing the second part of the charter question and asking the CJK Generational Panels to take on the task of developing a specific list of allowable characters for single-character gTLDs.
+A clear set of instructions should be sent to the GPs.

+The EPDP Team also discussed the scenario that the review process in the New gTLD Application round can incorporate the evaluation of single character gTLD application from security/stability, string similarity, and other perspectives.
+One possibility is that the string similarity review panel could take up an additional role with respect to evaluating such applications.